GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 #### Why are we creating services again?

  In the context of creating GCP SLOs and services, *creating* a service doesn't mean building the service itself from scratch.
-It means defining the service as a monitored entity within Cloud Monitoring.
+It just means defining a group of SLOs under a single **service** umbrella.

+#### Why are some error budgets negative?

+The SLIs of the service are measured from the start of the lab when the app was performing badly.
+This means, that your error budget was eaten into even *before* the SLOs were created.
+The budgets will reset once the compliance window reaches an end.

 ### Tips